Configure IP SLA Monitor Objects

 IP SLA monitoring is a method of actively and continuously monitoring traffic across the network and reporting about the traffic.
 You can monitor an IP address or a fully qualified domain name (FQDN) by configuring an IP SLA monitor object and then associating the object with the IP address or FQDN.
 To verify whether the IP address or FQDN is up or down, the IP SLA monitor sends either DNS, HTTP and raw HTTP, ICMP or TCP probe packets.

-In a monitor option, you can specify either a single IP address or FQDN or a group of addresses of FQDNs.
+In a monitor object, you can specify either a single IP address or FQDN or a group of addresses of FQDNs.
 If you use FQDNs, you must also specify the system DNS server to use for the name resolution.

 Configure an IP SLA Monitor Object